 • 1 tbsp. plus 1 tsp. dried oregano

 • ½ cup añejo tequila

-Dried ancho, pasilla, and gaujillo chilies can be found at your local Mexican market.
+Dried ancho, pasilla and guajillo chilies can be found at your local Mexican market.

-Place 3 large mixing bowls and the Meat Grinder attachment in the freezer around 15 minutes before use.
+Place 3 large mixing bowls and the Meat Grinder attachment in the freezer for 15 minutes before use.
 Keeping the equipment cold will help the grinding happen quickly.
 Measure out all the ingredients from your shopping list, then get ready to prep them as outlined below.

-Cut the stems off the chilies.
-Slice the chilies open, and remove the seeds.
+Cut the stems off the three types of chilies.
+Slice the chilies open and remove the seeds.

 Spread out the chilies on a baking sheet.
 Bake for about 6 minutes, until a light char appears on the chilies, then remove from the oven.
 Wait for them to cool, which will take 5 to 10 minutes.